ErezWeinberg/System_Verilog_Simulation-02/README.md

 # 32-bit Multiplier Implementations in SystemVerilog

-This repository contains multiple implementations of 32-bit multipliers in SystemVerilog, demonstrating different design approaches and optimization techniques.
+This repository contains assignment number 2 in curse Digital Systems And Comp Structure in the Technion, multiple implementations of 32-bit multipliers in SystemVerilog, demonstrating different design approaches and optimization techniques.

 ## Project Overview